 A capable Austin Car Accident Attorney will be able to answer any additional legal questions you may have if you are unfortunate enough to experience a run in with one of these self-driving cars.

-If you’ve been involved in any car accident in and around Austin (including those caused by self-driving vehicles), contact the personal injury attorneys at Terry & Kelly, PLLC for assistance.
+If you’ve been involved in any car accident in and around Austin (including those caused by self-driving vehicles), contact the personal injury attorneys at TK Injury Lawyers for assistance.
 Call 512-910-2000 to arrange a free consultation and case evaluation.